RubenCristino/DataSciencePortfolio/README.md

 Credit Card Fraud Classification - I tried to predict wether a credit card transaction is fraudulent or not.
 Skills/Technics: Logistic regresion, SVM, SGD, Decision forest, Random forest, Gaussian Naive Bayes, Perceptron and Feature Importance.

+Customer Segmentation - This case requires to develop a customer segmentation to define marketing strategy.
+The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during 6 months.
+The file is at a customer level with 18 behavioral variables.
+Skills/Tehnics: Clustering, K-means.

 ...

 Portfolio in development